Chymyst/curryhoward/README.md

 ```

 This message means that the resulting implementation is _probably_ the right one, but there was a choice to be made.
-If there exist some equational laws that apply to this function, the laws need to be checked.
+If there exist some equational laws that apply to this function, the laws need to be checked by the user (e.g. in unit tests).

 The "smallest information loss" heuristic allows us to select the "better" implementation in the following example: